 Organization Group Primary Responses 1.
 Education and Vocational Training: Several participants suggested investing in education, specifically in public schools and vocational training programs.
 They recommended starting vocational training from high school and making community college programs more accessible.
 2. Job Creation: Respondents emphasized the importance of creating more jobs, specifically in fields like construction, green energy, and environmentally friendly sectors.
-They also mentioned the need to provide better pay for certain occupations.
-3. Affordable Housing and Basic Needs: Addressing the basic needs of the community, such as affordable housing and food, was another common theme.
+They also mentioned the need to provide better pay for СВО certain occupations.

+3. Affordable Housing and Basic Needs:

+Addressing the basic needs of the community, such as affordable housing and food, was another common theme.
 Some respondents noted the high cost of housing as a significant barrier to economic growth.

-4. Support for Local Businesses and Agriculture: Suggestions also included supporting local businesses and agriculture, including the establishment of local food cooperatives and farmers markets.
-5. Healthcare Access: Expanding healthcare facilities and services, especially mental health services, was highlighted as a necessity for equitable growth.
-6. Cultural and Creative Industries: A few respondents suggested promoting local talent and businesses through the development of cultural and creative industries. СВО 7.
-Public Transportation:
+4. Support for Local Businesses and Agriculture:

+Suggestions also included supporting local businesses and agriculture, including the establishment of local food cooperatives and farmers markets.

+5. Healthcare Access:

+Expanding healthcare facilities and services, especially mental health services, was highlighted as a necessity for equitable growth.

+6. Cultural and Creative Industries:

+A few respondents suggested promoting local talent and businesses through the development of cultural and creative industries.

+7. Public Transportation:

 Improvement and expansion of reliable, speedy public transportation was proposed as a strategy to foster economic growth.

-8. Immigration and Language Barriers: There were suggestions to provide more language opportunities for non- English speaking communities and address immigration status issues.
-9 Limiting Foreign Investment: 5.
+8. Immigration and Language Barriers:

+There were suggestions to provide more language opportunities for non-English speaking communities and address immigration status issues.

+9. Limiting Foreign Investment:

 Some respondents suggested controlling foreign investments in real estate and imposing a luxury tax on foreigners to ensure more equity in the housing market.

-10 Support for Caregivers: Providing programs to free up working-age adults from caregiving duties, such as child or senior day care, was another strategy proposed by respondents.
-1 Community Engagement and Events : Several respondents suggested that the local community should come together to organize more events that could increase revenue and bring about a healthier community.
-2. support local small businesses.
-This could be in the form of launching support groups, or encouraging residents to support local businesses over large, fast-shopping companies.
-3. Investment in Education and Workforce Development: Some respondents suggested investing in education and workforce development programs.
-This could involve focusing on quality education to ensure residents have the skills needed for high-demand jobs in the region.
-1 Affordable Housing: Addressing the affordable housing crisis was another 4. common theme.
-The high cost of living in Orange County, including housing costs, makes it difficult for many residents to afford stable housing.
-5. Diversification of Industries : There were suggestions to diversify industries to reduce dependence on a single sector and create more job opportunities.
-6. Cultural Education and Inclusivity: Several responses indicated the need for cultural education and inclusivity.
-This could involve promoting cultural education and celebration for belonging and acceptance, and ensuring equity in civic, public, and organizational roles.
-7. technical assistance to low-income entrepreneurs was another suggested strategy, along with ensuring access to quality higher education through grants and other incentives.
-8. Renewable Projects and Infrastructure Development: One respondent suggested funding renewable projects, such as solar energy, and defeating NIMBYism to allow more construction and infrastructure development.
-9. • . recommendations to provide financial support to low-income individuals, so they are less worried about affording basic necessities and can thus focus on launching a business or job training.
-CERF 10 .
-Promotion of Equitable Practices: Some responses suggested promoting equitable practices, such as fair pay for workers, creating pathways for the homeless to get back on their feet, and supporting immigrants towards citizenship. -- ---
+10. Support for Caregivers:

+Providing programs to free up working-age adults from caregiving duties, such as child or senior day care, was another strategy proposed by respondents.

+- 1. Community Engagement and Events: Several respondents suggested that the local community should come together to organize more events that could increase revenue and bring about a healthier community. - Support for Local Businesses: There were numerous recommendations to support local small businesses.
+This could be in the form of launching support groups, or encouraging residents to support local businesses over large, fast-shopping companies. - Investment in Education and Workforce Development: Some respondents suggested investing in education and workforce development programs.
+This could involve focusing on quality education to ensure residents have the skills needed for high-demand jobs in the region. - 4.
+Affordable Housing: Addressing the affordable housing crisis was another common theme.
+The high cost of living in Orange County, including housing costs, makes it difficult for many residents to afford stable housing. - Diversification of Industries: There were suggestions to diversify industries to reduce dependence on a single sector and create more job opportunities. - 6.
+Cultural Education and Inclusivity: Several responses indicated the need for cultural education and inclusivity.
+This could involve promoting cultural